Jules Bass

-Julius Bass (September 16, 1935 – October 25, 2022) was an American director, producer, lyricist, composer, and author.
+Julius Caesar Bass (September 16, 1935 - October 25, 2022) was an American director, producer, lyricist, composer and author.
 Until 1960, he worked at a New York advertising agency, and then co-founded the film production company Videocraft International, later named Rankin/Bass Productions, with his friend, Arthur Rankin Jr. He joined ASCAP in 1963 and collaborated with Edward Thomas and James Polack at their music firm and as a songwriting team primarily with Maury Laws at Rankin/Bass.

 Early life

 Bass was born in Philadelphia on September 16, 1935.
 During his teenage years, he caught scarlet fever and nearly died from the disease.
 He attended New York University before being employed by an advertising agency.